-Making alliances is a powerful strategy that allows companies to cooperate in producing certain products or combining their products to strengthen offerings.
+Making alliances is a powerful strategy that allows companies to cooperate in producing certain products

+Figure 2.
+Resources, Capabilities and Progress combining their products to strengthen offerings.
 Among other things, a lack of, or a need of resources by organizations is usually one of the prime reasons for building such alliances.
 Resources and capabilities can be evaluated using the framework for analyzing resources and capabilities of an organization (Grant 2005) and the CPM as presented in Figure 2.
 There are several success stories of strong alliances.
-In the Airline industry for
+In the Airline industry for.